data-gymnasia/courses/content/intro-probability/content.md

 ---
 > id: step-117

-*Proof*.
-The first part of the statement follows easily from linearity of expectation
+*Proof.* The first part of the statement follows easily from linearity of expectation

 ``` latex
 \operatorname{Var}(aX) &= \mathbb{E}[a^2X^2] - \mathbb{E}[aX]^2\\\